nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Macro is expanded using the following workflow:

-- The parser try to parse the first "word" in the user input.
+- The parser try to parse the first word in the user input.
 - If there is a macro that matches the word, the entire word will be expanded into a command string.
 Otherwise, the word is kept unchanged.
 - The remaining input will be concatenated with the processed word and feed into the command parser.

 Consider the following scenario: the user already defined a macro `"cs2103t"`, and associated this macro with the command `"a 'weekly quiz' -d Fri 14:00"`.
-Now, if the users type `"cs2103t -l cs2103t"`, the following transformation will happen:
+Now, if the user types `"cs2103t -l cs2103t"`, the following actions will happen:

-- The parser identifies the first word appeared in the input: `"cs2103t"`.
+- The parser identifies the first word that appeared in the input: `"cs2103t"`.
-- There is a macro that matches the word, the word will be expanded into `"a 'weekly quiz' -d Fri 14:00"`.
+- There is a macro that matches the word.
+The word will be expanded into `"a 'weekly quiz' -d Fri 14:00"`.
 - The remaining input is concatenated with the expanded macro, forming the string `"a 'weekly quiz' -d Fri 14:00 -l cs2103t"`.
-- This preprocessed string will be fed into the command parser and returns an `AddCommand` object.
+- This preprocessed string will be fed into the command parser.
+An `AddCommand` object is then returned.

 Refer to the diagram below for a visualization of this workflow: